JuliaStrings/MultilineStrings.jl/README.md

 ## Features

-The package features the `@m_str` macro, inspired from [YAML's block scalars](https://yaml-multiline.info/), which provide options for manipulating multiline strings via a style and chomp indicator:
+The package features a multiline string literal (`@m_str`), inspired from [YAML's block scalars](https://yaml-multiline.info/), which provide options for manipulating multiline string literals via a style and chomp indicator:

 - Style indicator:
     - `f` replace newlines with spaces (folded)